Men have finally discovered laser hair removal!.

 Am I A Suitable Candidate?

 Unfortunately laser hair removal is not as effective on everyone.

 Finally although the treatment is safe it is recommended that pregnant women wait till after their postpartum check up before proceeding.

-How Many Sessions Are Needed?
+How Many Sessions Are Needed for men?

 Does It Hurt?

 This really is a hard question to answer.
 Since pain tolerance differs for each person it is relative to that individual.
 However while some people say they feel no to next to no pain other describe the sensation as feeling like a elastic band being snapped on their skin.
 Nowadays the latest clinics have inbuilt cooling devices that help ease any pain and the ones that don’t can provide aesthetic gel that numbs the treatment area.

 The most common side effects experienced include slight swelling and redness of the skin – these are only short term and usually subside within a few hours.
 However anyone with really sensitive skin may have to wait a few days before the redness completely disappears.

 Before you have laser hair removal it is important that you try and keep the skin as natural as possible.
 In preparation you should try and avoid: